sehHeiden/geospeed/readme.md

 Without warming GeoPandas, this would be even slower.
 These execution times must always be slower than the previous ones because they include loading the Python interpreter and all libraries. and all libraries.

 Without using arrow for input data.
-GeoPandas took 287.519 s ± 1.532 s to open, overlay and save.
+GeoPandas took 287.519 s ± 1.532 s to open, overlay, and save.
 The overall variation will be small.

 Opening the files with the `use_arrow` option reduces the computation time by about 8%.
 The execution takes: 264.590 s ± 4.891 s.